You probably learned all five of those things separately.

 Note that no matter how fast your frame is moving northward, it will never catch up with the northward-moving photon.

 Here’s how to calculate such things.
-The executive summary is very simple and easy to understand: Promote the classical velocity from a 3-vector to a 4-vector, boost the 4-vector, and then convert it back to a 3-vector.
+The executive summary is very simple and easy to understand: Promote the classical velocity from a 3-vector to a spacetime vector, boost the spacetime vector, and then convert it back to a 3-vector.

 Here are the details.
 We assume the initial photon direction is known.
 Since the speed |v| is known to be c, we know the entire classical velocity vector v.

-If we know the energy E of the photon, we can multiply this q by E/c to obtain the 4-momentum, namely
+If we know the energy E of the photon, we can multiply both sides of equation 54 by E/c2 to obtain the spacetime momentum.
+The photon doesn’t have any mass, but E/c2 has dimensions of mass, so this passes the dimensional-analysis check.

-If we don’t know the energy, or don’t care, we can set E=1 and forge ahead.
+If we don’t know the energy, or don’t care, we can set E/c2=1 and forge ahead.
 It doesn’t matter, because the whole calculation is linear, and E is effectively just a scale factor.

-As a further check, note that if we calculate v from p, by plugging equation 51 into equation 71, we get back the v we started with.
+As a further check, note that if we calculate v from p, by plugging equation 55 into equation 82e, we get back the v we started with.

 Beware that the boost angle (aka rapidity) θ will be negative in our example, since the red frame is moving in the −x direction relative to the blue frame.

-In the general case, we have a particle that may or may not have any mass.
-If it has mass, it may be moving very slowly, very quickly, or anywhere in between.
-An intermediate case is shown in figure 35.
-In this figure (as in other figures in this section), the red ring represents the speed of light.
+Now let’s consider a particle that is neither super-slow (slug) nor super-fast (photon).
+That is, the particle has some nonzero mass, but it is moving fast enough that the classical approximations do not apply.
+The situation is shown in figure 37.
+Here (as in other figures in this section), the red ring represents the speed of light.
 The pink disk serves as a reminder of what the velocity vectors were doing originally, when the blue frame was not moving relative to the red frame.

-In all cases, we use the same 3-step procedure: Figure out the particle’s 4-momentum, boost the 4-momentum, and then (if necessary) convert that to a classical velocity.
+In all cases, we use the same 3-step procedure: Figure out the particle’s spacetime momentum, boost the spacetime momentum, and then (if necessary) convert that to a classical velocity.
 All the figures in this section are computed using the same code, just using different parameters.
 The parameters are given in the following table:

-You can see that figure 35 is intermediate between figure 33 and figure 34.
+You can see that in terms of the speed of the spreading particles, figure 37 is intermediate between figure 35 and figure 36.
 This demonstrates yet again the power and elegance of special relativity: It provides us a unified understanding of the low-speed limit, the high-speed limit, and everything in between.

 One famous application has to do with the so-called “aberration of starlight” which was first noticed experimentally hundreds of years ago.
 The earth in its orbit is moving at about 0.01% of the speed of light, and the direction changes every 6 months.
 This has a noticeable effect on the apparent direction from which light arrives from distant stars; that is, the stars appear to shift position.